Sound-Linux-More/bjxa/bjxa.3.rst

 The goal of **libbjxa** is to provide a portable and clean interface to interact with BandJAM XA audio files.
-It provides a decoder that can convert any XA file to PCM streams of 16 bits samples.
+It provides a decoder that can convert any XA file to a PCM stream of 16 bits samples.

 It is a replacement for the **xadec.dll** library that was shipped with BandJAM with a license allowing to use it for free of charge projects but its